Dhoini/Dhoini/README.md

 # 💫 About Me:
 I am a passionate backend developer specialising in Go .
-With a strong foundation in microservices architecture, I enjoy building scalable and efficient systems.<br><br> My goal is to grow from a Go Senior developer to a software engineer, focusing on building robust backend solutions.<br><br>I've developed pet projects like a URL shortener and a to-do list in Go, and I'm now working with a team on a microservices-based Web application.<br><br>Outside of coding, I'm always up for extreme adventures and enjoy exploring the world while constantly learning and improving my skills.
+With a strong foundation in microservices architecture, I enjoy building scalable and efficient systems.<br><br> My goal is to grow from a Go Senior developer to a software engineer, focusing on building robust backend solutions.<br><br>I've developed pet projects like a URL shortener and a to-do list,mircoservise Auth,Notif and payment in Go, and I'm now working with a team on a microservices-based Web application.<br><br>Outside of coding, I'm always up for extreme adventures and enjoy exploring the world while constantly learning and improving my skills.

 ## 🌐 Socials: